 Do I need a Parking Pass?

-I am an artist/ performer/ volunteer/ crew-member/ contractor/ sponsor/ vendor; do I need a Parking Pass?
+I am an artist/ performer/ volunteer/ crew–member/ contractor/ sponsor/ vendor, do I need a Parking Pass?

-Why do you have a Parking Pass?
+Why do you use the Parking Pass system?

 Why do I have to pre–purchase the Parking Pass ahead of time?